Genivia/RE-flex/doc/index.md

 - other regex engines to choose from, such as PCRE2 and Boost.Regex;
 - released under a permissive open source license (BSD-3).

-RE/flex offers lots of other practical improvements over Flex++, such as:
+RE/flex offers many other practical improvements over Flex++, such as:

 - no input buffer length limit (Flex has a 16KB limit);
 - `yypush_buffer_state` saves the scanner state (line, column, and indentation